MohamedHamouda23/Snake-game/README.md

 👍 Feel free to use it for inspiration, learn from it, and use what you learn to build something even better!

 <br>

- # 🎮 POP Raylib Game
+# 🎮 POP Snake Raylib Game

-🧩 Simple starter application for  C assignment
+🧩 Simple starter application for a C assignment.

+## 🚀 Game Features

+* 🐍 Classic Snake gameplay with smooth controls
+* 🎨 User can change the snake’s color dynamically
+* 🍎 Snake grows longer each time it eats food, and its color changes accordingly
+* 👀 Unique snake design with cool eyes and mouth for a fun look
+* 🎨 Unique game board pattern that adds visual interest
+* 🎨 Background visuals present in the menu for better aesthetics
+* 🔊 Sound effects for eating food and collisions
+* ⚠️ Collision detection with walls and the snake’s own body
+* 📊 Score tracking with clear game over conditions
+* 🎮 Responsive input handling for an engaging experience

 ## 📸 Screenshots: